ipozdeev/it-skills-for-research/knowledge-transfer.md

 TBA

 ## exercises
+1. Create a pip/conda (`packrat`) environment if using `Python` (`R`);
+2. Think how you would export this environment to another computer;
+3. Clone/update `digital-tools-for-finance` repo and use `packrat` to install the dependencies needed to run the app in `r-shiny-tutorial/`;
+4. Create a virtual environment with `venv` or `conda` and export it to a `.txt` file;
-1. Add another input control to the `r-shiny-tutorial` app to add/exclude stocks from the OLS estimation and plot;
+1. Add another input control to the `r-shiny-tutorial` app to add/exclude stocks from the OLS estimation and chart;
-2. Create a jupyter notebook
+2. Create a jupyter notebook, produce some output.
+3. Save, commit and push the notebook to Github; make sure it appears there with the output.